juruoWYC/Heat-Load-LSTM/README.md

 - Predict temperature by the previous temperature

-- Use 83% of the data to train, the rest to test
+- Using 83% of the data to train, the rest to test

 ![](pic/predict_result2.jpg)